-The Business License Tax Reporting and Appeals Act establishes new requirements for counties and municipalities in Alabama that impose business privilege or license taxes.
-These entities must submit annual reports to the Department of Revenue by March 30, detailing tax classifications, schedules, and any changes made during the reporting year.
-Non-compliance will result in the escrow of future tax collections.
-The act also allows taxpayers to appeal local tax determinations to the Alabama Tax Tribunal, which is designed to operate independently from the Department of Revenue.
-Additionally, the bill introduces regulations for private entities auditing these taxes, requiring them to inform businesses of their authority and notify the Department of Revenue of their engagement.
+The Business License Tax Reporting and Appeals Act (SB174) establishes new requirements for counties and municipalities in Alabama that impose business privilege or license taxes.
+These entities must submit annual reports to the Department of Revenue by March 30, detailing tax classifications, schedules, and any changes made during the year.
+Failure to comply will result in the escrow of subsequent taxes until compliance is achieved.
+The bill also allows taxpayers to appeal tax determinations to the Alabama Tax Tribunal, which is granted expanded jurisdiction to include business license or privilege taxes.
+Additionally, the bill amends Section 40-2B-2 of the Code of Alabama 1975 to clarify the Tribunal's operational independence from the Department of Revenue.

 Statutes affected: Introduced: 40-2B-2